YiChiang12/bellabeat_case_study/docs/step4_analyze/step4_analyze.md

   - Moderate use: 11–20 days
   - Low use: 1–10 days

-- Visualize with bar chart or pie chart
+- Visualize with bar chart chart

 ---